-The German Commission E approved internal use for mild gastrointestinal upset and excessive sweating as well as for external use in conditions of inflamed mucous membranes of the mouth and throat.
+The German Commission E approved internal use for occasional mild gastrointestinal upset and excessive sweating.
 Sage conatins high amounts of volatile oils with antioxidant properties.
 The rosmarinic acid in sage functions with antioxidant properties.
 The leaves and stems of the sage plant also contain antioxidant enzymes, including SOD (superoxide dismutase) and peroxidase.
 The ability of sage to protect oils from oxidation has also led some companies to experiment with sage as a natural antioxidant additive to cooking oils that can extend shelf life and help avoid rancidity.
 Polysaccharides naturally found in Sage, have immune supportive characteristics that help the membranes of the throat support a normal inflammatory response.
 It is also helpful in supporting normal transition in women through the cooling properties it provides.
 Research indicates that it may also support healthy prostate function.

 Uses of Sage